linode/developers/hugo/content/applications/configuration-management/install-and-configure-salt-master-and-minion-servers.md

     name: Linode
     email: docs@linode.com
 description: 'Salt is a server management platform that can control a number of servers from a single location.
 Learn how to install Salt in this simple tutorial.'
-keywords: 'Install salt, salt configuration management, salt master'
+keywords: ["Install salt", " salt configuration management", " salt master"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 alias: ['applications/salt/install-salt/','applications/configuration-management/install-salt/']
 modified: 2017-07-10